dstufft/personal-peps/remove-external-hosting.rst

 This PEP proposes a mechanism for project authors to register with PyPI an external repository where their project's downloads can be located.
-This information can than be includes as part of the simple API so that installers can use it to tell users where the item they are attempting to install is located and what they need to do to enable this additional repository.
+This information can than be included as part of the simple API so that installers can use it to tell users where the item they are attempting to install is located and what they need to do to enable this additional repository.
 In addition to adding discovery information to make explicit multiple repositories